MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrecipientreassignmentprohibited-canonical-property.md

 ## Remarks

-This property is set based on the e-mail message's **PR_SENSITIVITY** ([PidTagSensitivity](pidtagsensitivity-canonical-property.md)) value.
-If **PR_SENSITIVITY** is set to "0x00000000" (normal) or "0x00000003" (confidential), this property must be set to "0x00" or absent meaning that adding additional or different recipients to the e-mail message is allowed.
-If the e-mail object's **PR_SENSITIVITY** is set to "0x00000001" (personal) or "0x00000002" (private), this property must be set "0x01" to prevent adding additional or different recipients of this e-mail through forwarding.
+This property is set based on the email message's **PR_SENSITIVITY** ([PidTagSensitivity](pidtagsensitivity-canonical-property.md)) value.
+If **PR_SENSITIVITY** is set to "0x00000000" (normal) or "0x00000003" (confidential), this property must be set to "0x00" or absent meaning that adding additional or different recipients to the email message is allowed.
+If the email object's **PR_SENSITIVITY** is set to "0x00000001" (personal) or "0x00000002" (private), this property must be set "0x01" to prevent adding additional or different recipients of this email through forwarding.

 ## Related resources